RobustNLP/CipherChat/README.md

 A novel framework CipherChat to systematically examine the generalizability of safety alignment to non-natural languages – ciphers.
 <br>   <br>

+If you have any questions, please feel free to email the first Author: [Youliang Yuan](https://github.com/YouliangYuan).

 ## 👉 Paper
 For more details, please refer to our paper [ICLR 2024](https://openreview.net/forum?id=MbfAK4s61A).